Everybody’s screaming about streaming

 A permanent turning point

 One of TicketCo’s new Swedish clients is a great Gothenburg venue called Pustervik.
 Their capacity is 900 and they host 300 events a year.
-They signed up with TicketCo TV to earn revenue through pay-per-view livestream concerts during COVID-19 lockdown…. but now they also have a wider perspective.
+They signed up with TicketCo Media Services to earn revenue through pay-per-view livestream concerts during COVID-19 lockdown…. but now they also have a wider perspective.

 “I think that what we are seeing with live streaming these days is a permanent turning point for the music industry.
 For sold out shows in the future, I guess the new normal will be to offer pay-per-view live streaming tickets instead of just announcing that the show is sold out,“ said managing director Daniel Levin in a recent interview for the TicketCo blog.